zmrocze/dotfiles/manual.md

 2. Generate hardware.nix - this part of the configuration is only somewhat portable.
 3. Merge hardware.nixs and apply this configuration

+Easy if using labels.
+For partitioning recall docs in [nixos-wiki](https://nixos.wiki/wiki/NixOS_Installation_Guide).

 ## extras

 4. Login into vscode with your github account